-Minors in juvenile court delinquency proceedings do not have the same constitutional rights as those given to adults in regular criminal court cases.
-In fact, prior to the 1960s juveniles had few due process rights at all.
-But as juvenile court proceedings have become more formal, states and courts have strengthened juveniles' constitutional rights.
-(To learn more about the unique nature of juvenile court cases, see Nolo's article Juvenile Court: An Overview.)
+Minors in juvenile court delinquency proceedings have some but not all of the constitutional rights that adults have in regular criminal court cases.
+In fact, before the 1960s, juveniles had few constitutional rights at all.
+But as juvenile court proceedings have become more formal, courts and state legislators have strengthened rights for juveniles.

 For more information about juvenile court, the rights of minors in juvenile proceedings, and how to help if you are the parent of a minor in trouble with the law, get The Criminal Law Handbook: Know Your Rights, Survive the System, by Paul Bergman and Sara Berman (Nolo).
 And if you need a lawyer experienced with the juvenile justice system, you can turn to Nolo's trusted Lawyer Directory to find an attorney near you.